 Dynamic Rates of Guessing and Limitations of Mixture Modeling

-One potential limitation of the family of models explored in the present study is we assumed that changes in the summed probability of intrusions across trials did not affect the probability of guesses, which remained constant.
-It may not always be reasonable to expect that the proportion of guesses remains the same across serial positions.
+One potential limitation of the family of models explored in the present study is we assumed that changes in the summed probability of intrusions across trials did not affect the probability of guesses resulting from retrieval failure, which remained constant.
+It may not always be reasonable to expect that the proportion of guesses remains the same across trials.
 To test this assumption in a coarse way, we implemented versions of the model where the parameter governing the proportion of guesses was separately estimated for the first and last items in the study list, but we did not find that these models made consistently different predictions from the base family of models and have therefore omitted them.
 To take another example, consider the potential interaction between recognition and intrusion probability where items that are not recognized do not intrude.
 In a list where no items are recognized, we would intuit that all responses should be guesses.

 A more rigorous approach requires a formal process model of how memory, intrusion, and guesses compete under different scenarios.
 This underscores the fundamental ambiguity of mixture models with more than two mixture components.
-A possible solution that could be explored in future work would be to implement the models introduced in this study in a race framework, such that the target and all non target responses are modelled as separate parallel evidence accumulation processes that compete to be retrieved in the manner in which discrete multi-alternative decisions have been modelled (Roe et al., 2001; Ratcliff & Starns, 2009; Leite & Ratcliff, 2010),which also compete with an additional process representing guesses as in the Timed Racing Diffusion Model (Hawkins & Heathcote, 2021).
+A possible solution that could be explored in future work would be to implement the models introduced in this study in a race framework, such that the target and all non target responses are modelled as separate parallel evidence accumulation processes that compete to be retrieved in the manner in which discrete multi-alternative decisions have been modelled (Brown & Heathcote, 2008; Osth & Farrell, 2019; Roe et al., 2001; Ratcliff & Starns, 2009; Leite & Ratcliff, 2010; Tillman, Van Zandt, & Logan, 2021).
+These items could also compete with a separate accumulator corresponding to a “guess” response, which has been implemented in evidence accumulation models of visual search (Moran, Zehetleitner, Leisefeld, Muller, & Usher, 2016) and in the timed racing diffusion model (Hawkins & Heathcote, 2021).
+An advantage of a race framework is that guessing rates would be determined naturally by the dynamics of the race, rather than being estimated as free parameters.
+For instance, increases in the drift rates for target or non-target responses would naturally reduce the response rates for guessing.
+A disadvantage of this framework is that it is more difficult to implement, as an analytic approximation of a race model requires the cumulative distribution function (CDF) to be evaluated for each response that does not win the race, and unfortunately an analytic expression for the CDF of the circular diffusion model is not available (but see Kvam, 2019).

 Although several fruitful avenues for future research exist, the contributions of the present work represent a substantial theoretical advancement in systematically modelling similarity-based intrusions in a continuous domain.
 By developing and comparing this family of models across two datasets, we also demonstrate the utility of small-N designs and jointly modelling RT and accuracy data, both of which may prove useful to future work in the broader field of memory and decision-making research.

+Conclusions?